hintmedia/paper_trail_scrapbook/README.md

 https://github.com/tjchambers/paper_trail_scrapbook/graphs/contributors

-Acknowledgement and kudos to Andy Stewart, Ben Atkins and Jared Beck, and all the other contributors to the PaperTrail gem.
+Acknowledgement and kudos to Andy Stewart, Ben Atkins, Jared Beck, and all the other contributors to the PaperTrail gem.
 Without them this would not be possible.